15. Nikanor Ivanovich's dream

 As a young awaits a tryst with some sly strumpet

-Как молодой повеса ждет свиданья
+«Как молодой повеса ждет свиданья

-С какой-нибудь развратницей лукавой
+С какой-нибудь развратницей лукавой».

 And who's going to pay the rent - Pushkin?

-Click here to read the Pushkin page
+Click here to read our page on Pushkin

 Nikolai Kanavkin

-Bulgakov's description here may be inspired by the stories of his friend, the philologist Nikolai Nikolaevich Liamin (1892-1941), who was held in custody for two weeks in 1931.
-Liamin's wife, the artist Natalia Abramovna Liamina-Ushakova (1899-1990) was from a famous merchant family, and her aunt had already been arrested.
-They were looking for a necklace.
-Liamin didn't mention the aunt until they brought her before him.
-This may explain Bulgakov's description to “fetch the aunt and ask her kindly to come for the programme at the women's theatre”.
+Bulgakov's description here may be inspired by the story of his friend, the philologist and translator Nikolay Nikolaevich Lyamin (1892-1941), who was held in custody for two weeks in 1931.
+Lyamin's wife, the artist Natalia Abramovna Lyamina-Ushakova (1899-1990) was from a famous merchant family.
+Her aunt had already been arrested and the OGPU was looking for a necklace.
+Lyamin didn't mention the aunt until they brought her before him.
+This may explain Bulgakov's description to «to fetch the aunt and ask her kindly to come for the programme at the women's theatre».
+When they searched Lyamin's apartment, they found only some cheap jewelery, and he was released.

 There great heaps... of gold are mine